MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hll-merge-aggfunction.md

 For more information, see the [underlying algorithm (*H*yper*L*og*L*og) and estimation accuracy](#estimation-accuracy).

-> [!WARNING]
+> [!IMPORTANT]
->The results of hll() and hll_merge() can be stored and later retrieved (for example, to create a daily unique users summary that can be later be used to calculate weekly counts).
+> The results of hll(), hll_if(), and hll_merge() can be stored and later retrieved.
+For example, you may want to create a daily unique users summary, which can then be used to calculate weekly counts.
-> However, the precise binary representation of these results is undocumented and may change over time.
-There’s no guarantee that these functions return the same output for the same input, and one should not take a dependency on them.
+> However, the precise binary representation of these results may change over time.
+There's no guarantee that these functions will produce identical results for identical inputs, and therefore we don't advise relying on them.

 ## Syntax